Frequently Asked Questions (FAQs)

 Yes!
 Your organization's participation and specific occupational information will be held in confidence to the fullest extent of the law.
 The BLS will use the information you provide for statistical purposes only in accordance with the Confidential Information Protection and Statistical Efficiency Act of 2002.

-The person who responds to this survey should be able to answer questions about the duties, qualifications, physical and cognitive demands, and environmental conditions of your occupations.
+The people we typically speak with can answer questions about the duties, qualifications, physical and cognitive demands, and environmental conditions of the establishment?s occupations.
 This person could be someone in human resources, a risk manager, or a supervisor.

 How do I provide data?